giswqs/label-maker-binder/README.md

-# Using label-maker in an interactive Jupyter notebook on the cloud
+# Using label-maker in an interactive notebook on the cloud

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/giswqs/label-maker-binder/master)